Synonym(s)

 PathogenThis section has been translated automatically.

-Commonly isolated pathogens of leishmaniasis (see under Leishmania):
+Frequently isolated pathogens of leishmaniasis (see Leishmania):

-- Leishmaniadonovani (s.a.u. visceral leishmaniasis).
+- Leishmania donovani (see below visceral leishmaniasis).

-- Leishmaniabrasiliensis (see also South American leishmaniasis).
+- Leishmania brasiliensis (see also South American leishmaniasis).

 You might also be interested in